 One advantage of progressive discipline is that it provides all employees with a clear outline of what to expect if rules are not followed or if performance is not up to standard.
 This can create a culture of consistency and fairness, as long as it is executed properly.
 Morale may be increased when employees know that they will not be fired for a small issue and that the poor performance or behavior of others will be addressed.

-Provides Coaching and Learning Opportunities
+Offers Coaching and Learning Opportunities

 Progressive discipline provides a way for employers to address employee behaviors and performance issues in a way that will command their attention.
 Employers or managers can speak to employees about what actions can be taken to resolve the issues and can receive feedback from the employees about what can be done to make it easier to avoid the issues that are occurring.

-Creates a Documentation Trail
+Creates a Paper Trail

 Progressive discipline automatically creates a documentation trail that can be very helpful if the coaching and disciplinary action do not help to correct the behavioral or performance issues and the employee has to be terminated as a result.
 Having a documentation trail can protect a company against legal action if an employee tries to sue for wrongful termination.